Argon compounds: Diatomic van der Waals molecules

 ArO* is also formed when dioxygen trapped in an argon matrix is subjected to vacuum ultraviolet.
 It can be detected by its luminescence:

-O_{2} + hv → O_{2}^{+} + e^{−}; O_{2}^{+} + e^{−} → 2O*; O* + Ar → ArO*.
+O2 + hv → O_{2}+ + e-; O_{2}+ + e− → 2 O\*; O* + Ar → ArO*.

-Light emitted by ArO* has two main bands, one at 2.215 eV, and a weaker one at 2.195 eV.
+Light emitted by ArO* has two main bands, one at 2.215 eV (559.7 nm), and a weaker one at 2.195 eV (564.8 nm).

-Argon sulfide, ArS* luminesces in the near infrared at 1.62 eV.
+Argon sulfide, ArS* luminesces in the near infrared at 1.62 eV (765 nm).
 ArS is made from UV irradiated OCS in an argon matrix.
 The excited states lasts for 7.4 and 3.5 μs for spectrum peak and band respectively.

 Triatomic van der Waals molecules

 Cluster molecules containing dichlorine and more than one argon atom can be made by forcing a 95:5 mixture of helium and argon and a trace of chlorine though a nozzle.
-ArCl_{2} exists in a T shape.
-Ar_{2}Cl_{2} has a distorted tetrahedron shape, with the two argon atoms 4.1 Å from each other, and their axis 3.9 Å from the Cl_{2}.
-The van der Waals bond energy is 447 cm^{−1}.
-Ar_{3}Cl_{2} also exists with a van der Waals bond energy of 776 cm^{−1}.
+ArCl2 exists in a T shape.
+Ar2Cl2 has a distorted tetrahedron shape, with the two argon atoms from each other, and their axis 3.9 Å from the Cl2.
+The van der Waals bond energy is 447 cm^{−1} (5.35 kJ mol^{-1}).
+Ar3Cl2 also exists with a van der Waals bond energy of 776 cm^{−1} (9.28 kJ mol^{-1}).

-The linear Ar·Br_{2} molecule has a continuous spectrum for bromine molecule X → B transitions.
+The linear Ar*Br2 molecule has a continuous spectrum for bromine molecule X → B transitions.
 The spectrum of bromine is blue-shifted and spread out when it binds an argon atom.

-ArI_{2} shows a spectrum that adds satellite bands to the higher vibrational bands of I_{2}.
-The ArI_{2} molecule has two different isomers, one shape is linear, and the other is T-shaped.
-The dynamics of ArI_{2} is complex.
+ArI2 shows a spectrum that adds satellite bands to the higher vibrational bands of link=iodine|I2.
+The ArI2 molecule has two different isomers, one shape is linear, and the other is T-shaped.
+The dynamics of ArI2 is complex.
 Breakup occurs through different routes in the two isomers.
 The T shape undergoes intramolecular vibrational relaxation, whereas the linear one directly breaks apart.
-Diiodine clusters, I_{2}Ar_{n} have been made.
+Diiodine clusters, I2Ar_{n}| have been made.

 The ArClF cluster has a linear shape.
 The argon atom is closest to the chlorine atom.

 Linear ArBrCl can also rearrange to ArClBr, or a T-shaped isomer.

-Multiple argon atoms can "solvate" a water molecule forming a monolayer around the H_{2}O. Ar_{12}·H_{2}O is particularly stable, having an icosahedral shape.
-Molecules from Ar·H_{2}O to Ar_{14}·H_{2}O have been studied.
+Multiple argon atoms can "solvate" a water molecule forming a monolayer around the H2O.
+Ar12*H2O is particularly stable, having an icosahedral shape.
+Molecules from Ar*H2O to Ar14*H2O have been studied.